alanoursland/tr_xor/reports/relu1/relu1_overview.md

 2. Testing the **Dead Data Point Hypothesis** by comparing the `Standard Init` and `Re-init on Dead` conditions.
 3. Testing the **Margin Hypothesis** by applying progressively larger initialization margins.
 4. Identifying a set of initialization heuristics sufficient to achieve a 100% success rate on this problem.
+5. Validating failure-mode hypotheses through real-time, in-training detection.
+6. Characterizing the temporal dynamics of when and how these geometric failures occur.
+7. Evaluating the efficacy of targeted, mid-training interventions designed to rescue failing runs.
-5. Analyzing how these interventions affect the emergence of symmetric geometric structures in the final learned model.
+8. Analyzing how these interventions affect the emergence of symmetric geometric structures in the final learned model.

 ## Comments